canonical/checkbox/checkbox-ng/docs/author/providers.rst

     location should contain at least one of the following directories:

     * jobs
-        Should contain one or more files in the :doc:`Checkbox job file format <checkbox-job-format>`.
+        Should contain one or more files in the :doc:`Checkbox job file format <jobs>`.
     * bin
         Should contain one or more executable programs.
     * data